-If a search opinion according to Rule 62(1) has been issued, and if the applicant has not replied to it, a communication referring to the search opinion and setting a time limit for reply will be issued as the first communication under Art.
+Consequently, if a search opinion according to Rule 62(1) has been issued and the European search report or supplementary European search report it accompanies was drawn up on or after 1 April 2010, the applicant will already have responded to it with either amendments and/or observations under Rule 70a (see B-XII, 9).
+If the European search report or supplementary European search report was accompanied by a search opinion but was drawn up before 1 April 2010 and the applicant has not replied to it, a communication referring to the search opinion and setting a time limit for reply will be issued as the first communication under Art.
 94(3).
 Failure to respond to this communication in due time will result in the application being deemed withdrawn according to Art.
 94(4).
-If the applicant has filed amendments or comments in response to the search opinion, they will be taken into account when drafting the first communication.
+The applicant's response to the search opinion required by Rule 70a (or filed voluntarily in response to search opinions accompanying search reports drawn up before 1 April 2010) will be taken into account by the Examining Division when drafting the first communication.
+Failure to respond to this communication in due time will result in the application being deemed withdrawn according to Art.
+94(4) (with regard to what constitutes a valid response, see B-XII, 9).

 Art.
-94(3) and (4) Rule 62(1)
+94(3) and (4) Rule 62(1) Part C - Chapter VI-10 April 2010

-3.5.1 Euro-PCT applications
+3.5.1 Euro-PCT applications and reply to the WO-ISA/IPER